oracle-terraform-modules/terraform-oci-vcn/docs/src/prerequisites.md

 2. Tenancy OCID
 3. User OCID

-Follow the documentation for [obtaining the tenancy and user ocids][uri-oci-ocids].
+Follow the documentation for [obtaining the tenancy and user OCIDs][uri-oci-ocids].

 To obtain the compartment OCID: